The Institute for Biomedicine is seeking a highly motivated researcher to join the Computational Metabolomics team.

 - Identify metabolic profiles related to health, lifestyle and nutrition.

-- Annotation and identification of features identified by LC-MS experiments.
+- Annotation and identification of LC-MS features identified in the untargeted metabolomics data sets.

 - Present results and/or software at international conferences.